DevOps Tools Report 2020

 When it comes to tools, useful and easy-to-use are the main criteria consumers have come to expect, but technology professionals often assume, because of their expertise, they can make any tools work.
 In reality, the opposite is true though: due to the degree of difficulty of building complex systems and managing business-critical infrastructure, good tools are even more important.

-“The highest-performing engineers are 1.5 times more likely to have easy-to-use tools.”
+likely to have easy-to-use tools.”

 Development teams that are empowered to make their own decisions about tools contribute to better software delivery performance.
 It’s clear that high-performing software engineers and IT leaders choose useful and usable tools, which improve productivity and deliver value during the DevOps transformation.
 They also automate and integrate tools into their toolchains, freeing up time to spend on new development, and debunking the argument that it’s too time-intensive or expensive to implement.